GM: Giants 'open for business' for No. 4 pick

 INDIANAPOLIS -- The fourth pick in this year's NFL draft can be had for the right price.
 The New York Giants are "open for business," according to general manager Dave Gettleman.

-The Giants join the Detroit Lions, who pick third overall in this April's draft, as willing to at least listen.
+The Giants join the Detroit Lions, who pick third overall in this April's draft, as willing to at least listen to offers.
 Lions general manager Bob Quinn recently said he would be "open to any trades."

 The Lions and Giants appear to be in the sweet spot if the draft plays out as expected at the top and quarterback-needy clubs fall in love with Alabama's Tua Tagovailoa or Oregon's Justin Herbert.
 That would make the third and/or fourth picks especially valuable.